Toni-Henriksson/Toni-Henriksson/README.md

 ## I'm a Software engineering student from Finland!

+## This is my personal github profile that i use for personal projects when i have the time.
+## Most of my time at the moment goes to school projects and for that i use separate gitlab account.

 - ⚡ I’m currently learning  React & React Native, Python & Java
 - ⚡ 2021 Goals: Build my own smart home enviroment from scratch! #Done
 - ⚡ 2022 Goals: AI, Open Source projects, Finding an interesting company to work for!